d-nishi/go/solutionblog1.md

 With Pulumi, you will modify and update the default `index.ts` file with AWS and EKS resource variable declarations.
 We show you how to add this code as we contrast Pulumi’s approach with the sequential traditional approach in the steps below.
 In the end, you will do a one-time run of `pulumi up` and watch all the steps in the Traditional Way come alive simultaneously.

-## STEP 1: Create three IAM Roles with a Trust-policy to map to EKS RBAC.
+## Step 1: Create three IAM Roles with a Trust-policy to map to EKS RBAC.

 ### The Traditional-approach:
 You sequentially create three IAM roles (`clusterAdminRole`; `AutomationRole`; `EnvProdRole`) with aws command line tool as shown below: